JoshPennPierson/RoboRally-MarioPartyVariation/README.txt

 RoboRally-MarioPartyVariation
 =============================

 A fast-paced and exciting new rule set for the board game Robo Rally.
-Works best with extra option cards (also helps if someone is familiar with Mario Party 3).
+Works best with extra option cards (also helps if someone is familiar with Mario Party, specifically Mario Party 3).

 Advantages: